Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.24 =
+- Minimum required PHP version for the plugin is 5.6.
+- Empty lines in billing and shipping address are no longer displayed.
+- Error is displayed when viewing subscription product with Subscriptions add-on disabled.

 = 2.0.23 =
 - Added "Last Name First" option for user name prefill.
 Useful for languages where last name comes first (Japanese).